 At CCL, we’ve identified 4 keys for reaching the C-Suite: experience, personal readiness, network readiness, and relationship readiness.
 Achieving success in these high-pressure, big-picture roles requires several critical soft skills — and they aren’t always reflected on a resume.

-Big-picture challenges require C-level leaders with these soft skills:
+Big-picture challenges require C-level leaders to develop these soft skills:

 Soft Skill Development: Methods for Delivery